 Salman Rushdie

 After his fourth novel, The Satanic Verses (1988), Rushdie became the subject of several assassination attempts and death threats because of what was seen by some to be an irreverent depiction of Muhammad.
-This included a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
+The controversy involving the Satanic Verses included a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
 The book was banned in 20 countries.
-Numerous killings and bombings have been carried out by extremists who cite the book as motivation, sparking a debate about censorship and religiously motivated violence.
-In 2022, Rushdie survived a stabbing at the Chautauqua Institution in Chautauqua, New York, that led to loss of his right eye and damage to his liver and hands.
+Numerous killings and bombings have been carried out by extremists who cited the book as motivation, sparking a debate about censorship and religiously motivated violence.
+In 2022, Rushdie survived a stabbing at the Chautauqua Institution that led to loss of his right eye and inflicted damage to his liver and hands.
+Two of the men who went to his aid were awarded the Carnegie Medal for heroism in 2025.

+Rushdie was educated at King's College at the University of Cambridge, where he graduated with a degree in history in 1968.
 In 1983, Rushdie was elected a fellow of the Royal Society of Literature.
 He was appointed a Commandeur de l'Ordre des Arts et des Lettres of France in 1999.
 Rushdie was knighted in 2007 for his services to literature.
 In 2008, The Times ranked him 13th on its list of the 50 greatest British writers since 1945.
-Since 2000, Rushdie has lived in the United States.
-He was named Distinguished Writer in Residence at the Arthur L. Carter Journalism Institute of New York University in 2015.
+Since 2000, he has lived in the United States.
+Rushdie was named Distinguished Writer in Residence at the Arthur L. Carter Journalism Institute of New York University in 2015.
 Earlier, he taught at Emory University.
 He was elected to the American Academy of Arts and Letters.
-In 2012, he published Joseph Anton: A Memoir, an account of his life in the wake of the events following The Satanic Verses.
-Rushdie was named one of the 100 most influential people in the world by Time magazine in April 2023.
+In 2012, Rushdie published Joseph Anton: A Memoir, an account of his life in the wake of the events following The Satanic Verses.
+He was named one of the 100 most influential people in the world by Time magazine in April 2023.

 Biography from the Wikipedia article Salman Rushdie.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.